-We have been examining how upgrading to iOS 10 has brought different issues to iPhone, iPad and iTouch users.
-In this post, we will be looking at how iOS 10 upgrade affects user interaction as regards applications and games, and provide solutions where they exists.
+We have been examining how upgrading to a new iOS has brought different issues to iPhone, iPad and iTouch users, such as iPhone won't make calls after iOS 10 update.
+In this post, we will be looking at how iOS 13 upgrade affects user interaction as regards applications and games, and provide solutions where they exists.
 One of the reasons for app troubles during any upgrade is the fact that most applications haven’t been updated to meet up with the changes in the operating system of iOS devices.
-Despite this, there are steps you can follow to minimize the effects of iOS 10 upgrade on your device.
+Despite this, there are steps you can follow to minimize the effects of iOS 11 or iOS 12 upgrade on your device.

 A lot of changes can occur once an update is done.
 Updates can change your devices settings, and prevent you from making or receiving calls.
 Whatever the problem is, a little troubleshooting can be the solution.
 Try the following:

 - Check iPhone settings: It’s possible the new iOS upgrade altered the settings of your device.
 Check that airplane mode is not turned on; check if your “Do not Disturb” settings is off; check if the number you’re dialing is not blocked.